epam/ai-dial-adapter-vertexai/README.md

 |DIAL_URL||URL of the core DIAL server.
 Optional.
 Used to access images stored in the DIAL File storage|
 |COMPATIBILITY_MAPPING|{}|A JSON dictionary that maps VertexAI deployments that **aren't supported** by the Adapter to the VertexAI deployments that **are supported** by the Adapter _(see the [Supported models](#supported-models)_ section).
 Find more details in the [compatibility mode](#running-unsupported-vertexai-models-in-the-compatibility-mode) section.|

-## Running unsupported VertexAI models in the compatibility mode
+## Compatibility mode

 The Adapter supports a predefined list of VertexAI deployments.
 The [Supported models](#supported-models) section lists the models.
 These models could be accessed via `/openai/deployments/{deployment_name}/(chat_completions|embeddings)` endpoints.
-The Adapter won't recognize any other deployment name and will result in 404 error.
+The Adapter won't recognize any other deployment name and will result in `404` error.

 Now, suppose VertexAI has just released a new version of a model, e.g. `gemini-2.0-flash-006` which is a better version of an older `gemini-2.0-flash-001` model.